What is Skin Irritation?

 Turmeric has been seen to reduce the swelling, redness, and itching associated with most types of eczema and dermatitis.
 It also lowers the expression of enzymes responsible for inflammation caused by eczema.
 This is good news for anyone experiencing the discomfort and pain associated with these conditions.

-Oral consumption of Turmeric has shown significant results for controlling the psoriasis causing T-lymphocyte autoimmune proliferation which helps reduce the cells attack on the skin.
+Oral consumption of Turmeric has shown significant results for controlling psoriasis causing T-lymphocyte autoimmune proliferation which helps reduce the cells attack on the skin.

 Turmeric for Cuts & Burns